jacentino/SqlFun/README.md

 ## Supported databases
 In its core SqlFun does not use any features specific to some db provider, so it works with any ADO.NET provider.
-The only limitation is properly working commands executed in `SchemaOnly` mode.
+The only limitation is possibility of execution of commands in `SchemaOnly` mode.

 It was tested against MS SqlServer, PostgreSQL, Oracle, MySQL and SQLite.